-A review restart is also possible for documents that have already been released, e.g. in the case that the quality standard of the review process have changed.
+A review restart is also possible for documents that have already been released, e.g. in case the quality standard of the review process has changed.

 If you take part in the review process as a reviewer, you receive an e-mail notification with a request for review.
 The documents to be reviewed appear in your task list, which may be viewed using GoTo Task List in the top menu.